Position: Adversarial ML for LLMs Is Not Making Any Progress: Case Studies

-\paragraph{We cannot build counterfactual scenarios for evaluation.} The core idea of MI is to demonstrate that the target model exhibits specific behavior---such as achieving a low loss on the data $x$---that is unlikely if the model had not been trained on $x$.
-In traditional classification tasks (e.g., CIFAR-10), where the data generation process is fully controlled and models are relatively small, this process is relatively straightforward: one can quickly retrain the same models while excluding $x$, and then compare their statistical behaviors on $x$~\citep{carlini2022membership}.
-In the context of generative models, this approach is ill-defined and computationally impractical, thus it's infeasible to properly evaluate the success of an MI attack~\citep{zhang2024membership}.
+\paragraph{We cannot build counterfactual scenarios for evaluation.} In traditional classification tasks (e.g., CIFAR-10), where the data generation process is known and models are relatively small, counterfactual scenarios can be built by retraining the same model while excluding a sample $x$, and then comparing statistical behaviors on $x$~\citep{carlini2022membership}.
+In the context of generative models, this approach is ill-defined and computationally impractical, thus it's infeasible to properly evaluate the success of a MI attack~\citep{zhang2024membership}.